Quocc1/OpenStack/README.md

 Data warehousing and storage form the foundation for storing and managing processed data.
 Our data stack incorporates the following technologies:

-   - MinioS3: MinioS3 provides object storage capabilities, offering a scalable and cost-effective solution for storing large volumes of data.
+   - **MinioS3**: MinioS3 provides object storage capabilities, offering a scalable and cost-effective solution for storing large volumes of data.

-   - Iceberg: Iceberg is utilized for managing structured data tables in cloud object stores efficiently, providing features like atomic commits and time travel.
+   - **Iceberg**: Iceberg is utilized for managing structured data tables in cloud object stores efficiently, providing features like atomic commits and time travel.

-   - PostgreSQL: PostgreSQL serves as our relational database management system, offering robust data storage and querying capabilities.
+   - **PostgreSQL**: PostgreSQL serves as our relational database management system, offering robust data storage and querying capabilities.

 Connect to PostgreSQL using DBeaver (username: `postgres`, password: `postgres`):